Rudolfovoorg/parallel_biqbin_maxcut/README.md

 - `DataGetterMaxCutDefault` uses the default C implementation of parsing the file, thus requires the same edge weight format.
 - `DataGetterAdjacencyJson` parses a `json` serializable dictionary with "adjacency" key and a `scipy.coo_matrix` of an adjacency matrix as value.
 - `DataGetterJson` is the default `DataGetter` for QUBO instances, parses a `scipy.coo_matrix` of a QUBO into a MaxCut adjacency matrix.
+- `DataGetterBQPDefault` is the default `DataGetter` for BQP instances, parses a txt of a BQP into a MaxCut adjacency matrix.
+- `DataGetterBQPJson` is the json `DataGetter` for BQP instances, parses a json serializable file into a MaxCut adjacency matrix.

 #### MaxCut default input example
 C-version expects an edge weight list format, with the first line containing the number of vertices and edges: